-Geocache List: Allows you to display the geocache list by names or codes.

-Found Geocaches: Allows you to edit the number of geocaches found.
-This number automatically increases as you log a find.

-Filter Setup: Allows you to create and save custom filters for geocaches based on specific factors (page 8).
+- Geocache List: Allows you to display the geocache list by names or codes. - Found Geocaches: Allows you to edit the number of geocaches found.
+This number automatically increases as you log a find. - Filter Setup: Allows you to create and save custom filters for geocaches based on specific factors (Creating and Saving a Geocache Filter).

-chirp Searching: Allows the device to search for a geocache containing a chirp accessory (page 8).

-Program chirp: Programs the chirp accessory.
+- chirp Searching: Allows the device to search for a geocache containing a chirp accessory (Enabling chirp Searching). - Program chirp: Programs the chirp accessory.
 See the chirp owner's manual at www.garmin.com.